ucl98/pinecone_ingest_python_implementation/README.md

 #### Delete from pinecone
 `python delete.py`

-#### Was ingest successfull?
+#### Was the ingest successful? (
-To check wether or not the ingest process was successfull, go to pinecone and see if vectors where added in the namespace you defined.
+To check wether or not the ingest process was successful, go to pinecone and see if vectors where added in the namespace you defined.
-- If my program throws no error, it is to assume that everything was correct.
+- If my program throws no error, it is safe to assume that everything was correct.

 ![image](https://user-images.githubusercontent.com/132441647/236612380-9ee52077-aa5f-4f7d-bd61-a606f4bbc5ce.png)